mw289/Chet/README.md

-   Note: We used v0 to generate some code for us
+   Note: v0 was used to generate some code for us